 Similarly, laptops are great, but can also be a great distraction to yourself and others.
 Using a laptop or other device during class for non-class related activities will result in a failing grade for the course.

 SCHEDULE:

-NOTE: The schedule below is subject to change; missing class is NOT an excuse for not knowing about changes to the schedule.
-The most up-to-date schedule for all assignments can be found on the course WIKI:
+The most up-to-date schedule for all assignments can be found on the course WIKI: http://mythfall2018.pbworks.com/

-http://mythsummer2017.pbworks.com/